JorgeJoseAbad/promise-testing-samples/README.md

 ## Files in project

 - `src/arnold.js`: some functionality to make the stub example more realistic.
+- `src/myPromise.js`: new file return a standard promise.
 - `test/mocha.opts`: this file is automatically loaded by Mocha, we can use it to provide command-line parameters.
 We use this to automatically load the test initialization module
 - `test/test-init.js`: this loads both chai-as-promised and sinon-as-promised for us, so we don't need to do it manually in our test files
-- `test/promiseTest.js`: the test file
+- `test/promiseTest.js`: the test file.